 On Feb.
 6, 2023, a magnitude 7.8 earthquake occurred in southern Turkey near the northern border of Syria.
 This quake was followed approximately nine hours later by a magnitude 7.5 earthquake located around 59 miles (95 kilometers) to the southwest.

-The first earthquake was the most devastating to hit earthquake-prone Turkey in more than 20 years and was as strong as one in 1939, the most powerful recorded there.
-It was centered near Gaziantep in south-central Turkey, home to thousands of Syrian refugees and the many humanitarian aid organizations also based there.
+The first earthquake was the most devastating to hit earthquake-prone Turkey since 1999 and was as strong as one in 1939, the most powerful recorded there.
+It was centered near Gaziantep in south central Turkey, which is home to thousands of Syrian refugees and the many humanitarian aid organizations also based there.

-Syria’s current complex humanitarian emergency is among the largest humanitarian crises in the world and the earthquake has only exacerbated the situation and vulnerabilities.
+- Syria’s current complex humanitarian emergency is among the largest humanitarian crises in the world, and the earthquake only exacerbated the situation and vulnerabilities.

 (Photo: Members of the Turkish Armed Forces conduct search and rescue efforts after the earthquake, Feb.
 7, 2023.
 (Source: Republic of Türkiye Ministry of National Defence via Twitter)